LuaWorkgroup/LuaWorkgroup.github.io/tutorials/metatables/metatables.md

 Now we have learned the very basics of *metatables*, but this is the most important part, because it explains the event concept.
-At the moment the functions don't do much except for the printing, and therefore we will learn in the next chapter about the parameters of the *"event-action"* functions we just created.
+At the moment the functions don't do much except for the printing, and therefore we will learn in the next section about the parameters of the *"event-action"* functions we just created.

 ## The Function Parameters